starbeamjs/starbeam/workspace/docs/src/content/docs/concepts/overview.md

 The private `Map` is the root state.
 The public reads are ordinary JavaScript.
 This is where you mark the boundary between changing data and the domain code that reads it.
+See [Collections and objects](/concepts/collections/) for the app-facing root-state model.

 ## Reactive values

 A reactive value is any value whose result depends on reactive storage.
-It might be a `Cell`, a `Formula`, a resource, or a domain object with getters and methods that read root state internally.
+It might be a reactive collection, a reactive object, a resource, or a domain object with getters and methods that read root state internally.

 The public shape can still look like your app: